-Jennifer Lopez maintains her age-defying physique a portion-controlled , mostly vegan diet and rigorous 90-minute workouts, Celebrity Health reported.
+Jennifer Lopez maintains her hot bikini body with a mostly vegan diet and rigorous 90-minute workouts, Celebrity Health Fitness reported.

-"She does the Tracy Anderson Method, which includes muscular structure work and between nine and 13 different exercises that change every 10 days, and dance aerobics as well," said Anderson.
+"She does the Tracy Anderson Method, which includes muscular structure work and between nine and 13 different exercises that change every 10 days, and dance aerobics as well," said Lopez's fitness trainer, Tracy Anderson.

 Lopez, who lost 40 pounds after giving birth to twins in 2008, tries to stick to a 1,200 to 1,400-calorie-a-day diet.
 She said her No. 1 diet and weight-loss secret is portion control.
-"Just like anybody, I try to watch what I eat," she said.
+"Just like anybody, I try to watch what I eat," said Jennifer.
 "There's no big science to it.

 Anderson's workouts with JLo typically combine high-intensity cardio dance exercise with light strength-training using body weight and high repetitions done with tiny hand weights (three pounds maximum).

-"While bulkier muscle looks OK on women in their 20s and 30s, it doesn’t age well," said Tracy, who once trained the super-ripped Madonna.
+"While bulkier muscle looks OK on women in their 20s and 30s, it doesn’t age well," said Tracy, creator of the Tracy Anderson Method Express Workout DVD.